mcavs/ESTUStat_2024Fall_DataVisualization/Homeworks/HW#2/Readme.md

 # Homework 2

-You must pull a request your report, which you have prepared in PDF format, with the necessary work done on the two cases you selected and named "FirstNameLastName.pdf" to this folder by 23:59 on November 3, 2024.
+You must pull a request for your report, which you have prepared in PDF format, with the necessary work done on the two cases you selected and named "FirstNameLastName.pdf" to this folder by 23:59 on November 3, 2024.

 **Case 1)** Using the apartments dataset in the DALEX package, perform visualizations that can answer the questions below: